1988 Armenian earthquake: Rebuilding

-In February 1989 one hundred construction workers were assembling temporary housing for themselves in Leninakan with a plan to start on the local population's housing by the end of the month, though schools and factories were also on the list of facilities to be rebuilt.
+In February 1989 one hundred construction workers, including Batmunkh Luvsandash, were assembling temporary housing for themselves in Leninakan with a plan to start on the local population's housing by the end of the month, though schools and factories were also on the list of facilities to be rebuilt.
 Deputy chairman of a city building and architecture council said that updated building codes like those in the United States were being drafted (along with a strict requirement that the new protocols be respected) and that the new buildings would be no taller than four stories and would be located away from areas with the highest seismic risk.
 Other officials decided that the town would be relocated several kilometers to the southwest.

 As of July 1989, about $500 million in donations had been delivered to the Armenians from 113 countries.
 Most of those funds went into the initial relief work and medical care plus the beginning portion of the rebuilding phase.
 Yuri S. Mkhitarian, an Armenian State Building Committee official, gave an updated damage report that included some of the outlying communities away from the population centers stating that 342 villages were damaged and another 58 were destroyed.
 The negative effect the earthquake had on the economy of Armenia was apparent.
 Mkhitarian said that 130 factories were destroyed and 170,000 people were out of work.
 Officials acknowledged that the work to complete the rebuilding may take up to five years or longer, a supposition that more than doubled Gorbachev's estimate of two years.
 At that time 20 projects had completed the planning process and some had been approved and construction started.
 In Leninakan, there was a need for 18 new hospitals, 12 of which could be funded with the assistance of the republics of the Soviet Union, but foreign help would be required to build six additional facilities.
 Boris Karapetyan, director of earthquake studies at the Yerevan Polytechnical Institute, said of the difficult rebuilding process "Coordination is a major, major problem.
 This is a massive undertaking, and foreign involvement is both a necessary and a complicating factor.
 We need foreign assistance—and there is no doubt about that—but our friends do not know the local conditions and propose things that cannot or should not be built in an earthquake-prone region."